The Manifesto of the Equals: Legacy and reception

 Though most popular in Paris, similarly radical arguments were mentioned occasionally in the surrounding provinces.
 The French Directory even ordered the dismissal and disarmament of the police on 2 May 1796, as Babouvist ideas were supposedly popular amongst the police.
 After Babeuf's arrest on 10 May 1796, many members of the Conspiracy of the Equals, and potential co-authors of the Manifesto, were arrested and executed for their radical ideas.

 Although the Manifesto of the Equals was largely ignored at its time of writing and the conspiracy failed, it 'later came to be seen as the founding text of modern socialism', anarchist, and communist ideologies.
 Friedrich Engels and Karl Marx even recognised the Conspiracy of the Equals as 'the first appearance of a truly active communist party'.
 The Manifesto set a precedent for radical revolutionary thought.
 It was taken as proof that individual revolutions held importance in the buildup towards a great revolution in the future.

 The Conspiracy and the Manifesto of the Equals radically detached revolution from legal mechanisms.
 This was because Babeuf and Maréchal saw revolution as distinct from the state, and structures of power.
 The Manifesto also prioritised economic equality over liberty and freedom.
-This can be seen today in the fight for fair and equal pay.